Starting a business in Sweden

 Please note that Sweden has different rules and regulations about residence requirements for those moving to Sweden to start a company, depending on their citizenship.
 Verksamt.se has more.

-This is not an obligatory step, but still a wise move.
+No, registering your business name is not an obligatory step,, but still a wise move.
 It will ensure that no-one else is allowed to operate under the same business name in your country.

 To register your business name, visit the Swedish Companies Registration Office website (Bolagsverket).
 They will process your registration for a fee.